BernhardPosselt/pf2e-kingmaker-tools/README.md

 ## Combat Tracks

-The CRPG ships with various combat tracks that depend on the region.
+The CRPG ships with various combat tracks that depend on the region (e.g. Narlmarches), scene (e.g. caves, ruins) or actor (e.g. Vordakai).
 If Combat Tracks are enabled, it tries to find a playlist in the following order:

-* Combat playlist of the first actor on the combat tracker (Configurable via **Set Combat Playlist** Macro by selecting a token)
+* Combat playlist of the first actor with a playlist on the combat tracker (Configurable via **Set Combat Playlist** Macro by selecting a token)
 * Combat playlist of the active scene (Configurable via **Set Combat Playlist** Macro by not selecting a token)
 * Combat playlist of the current region (e.g. **Kingmaker.Rostland Hinterlands**)